-The Agencies further clarify that the proposed rule of construction would not prohibit a banking entity from having "investment policies, arrangements or agreements to invest alongside a covered fund in all or substantially all of the investments made by the covered fund or to fund all or any portion of the investment opportunities made available by the covered fund to other investors."
-Accordingly, a banking entity could "market a covered fund it organizes and offers on the basis of the banking entity's expectation that it would invest in parallel with the covered fund in some or all of the same investments, or the expectation that the banking entity would fund one or more co-investment opportunities made available by the covered fund."59 The Agencies expect, however, that any such investment policies, arrangement or agreements would "ensure that the banking entity has the ability to evaluate each investment on a case-by-case basis to confirm that the banking entity does not make any investment unless the investment complies with applicable laws and regulations, including any applicable safety and soundness standards."60
+The Preamble further clarifies that the rule of construction would not prohibit a banking entity from having "investment policies, arrangements or agreements to invest alongside a covered fund in all or substantially all of the investments made by the covered fund or to fund all or any portion of the investment opportunities made available by the covered fund to other investors."
+Accordingly, a banking entity could "market a covered fund it organizes and offers . . . on the basis of the banking entity's expectation that it would invest in parallel with the covered fund in some or all of the same investments, or the expectation that the banking entity would fund one or more co-investment opportunities made available by the covered fund."
+The Preamble indicates that the Agencies expect, however, that any such investment policies, arrangements or agreements would "ensure that the banking entity has the ability to evaluate each investment on a caseby-case basis to confirm that the banking entity does not make any investment unless the investment complies with applicable laws and regulations, including any applicable safety and soundness standards."99

-Finally, the Proposed Rule provides that an investment by a banking entity's director or employee who acquires a restricted profit interest in his or her personal capacity in a covered fund sponsored by the banking entity will be attributed to the banking entity if the banking entity, directly or indirectly, extends financing for the purpose of enabling the director or employee to acquire the restricted profit interest in the fund and the financing is used to acquire such ownership interest in the covered fund.61 The Preamble states that the Proposed Rule "would not change the treatment of the banking entity's or its affiliates' ownership of a restricted profit interest under the [Current Rule]."62
+Finally, consistent with the Proposal, the Final Rule provides that an investment by a banking entity's director or employee who acquires a restricted profit interest in his or her personal capacity in a covered fund sponsored by the banking entity will be attributed to the banking entity-that is, the banking entity will be required to include any amounts paid by the director or employee in connection with his or her acquisition of the restricted profit interest-if the banking entity, directly or indirectly, extends financing for the purpose of enabling the director or employee to acquire the restricted profit interest in the fund and the financing is used to acquire such ownership interest in the covered fund.
+The Preamble clarifies that the Final Rule would not change the current treatment of the banking entity's or its affiliates' ownership of a restricted profit interest under the 2013 Rule.